 Let’s face it… Organizing and storing employee files isn’t something most people find exciting.
 But accurate recordkeeping is an important part of managing employees and maintaining efficient HR practices.
-Here are five essential employee files you should have:
+Here are five essential employee files you should have for the new year:

 1. Basic Personal File

 To start, each employee should have their own personnel file, clearly labeled with the employee’s first and last name.
 You can also include the employee’s start date and department or position title if you prefer.
 The employee’s personnel file should include documents related to an employee’s original hire – that’s all of the recruitment and selection information, as well as documents related to the employee’s job acceptance such as the signed offer letter, job description and handbook acknowledgement form.
 You should also include documents related to continued employment over the course of time.

 2. Medical / Benefits File

 Every eligible employee should have a confidential Medical / Benefits file (ineligible employees include those who are part-time, for example.)
 This file should include all insurance & medical enrollment forms - other medical documents may be added to this file over time, such as a doctor’s work release after a medical leave of absence or documentation of an accommodation request for a temporary or permanent disability.
 You’ll also want to include COBRA notification forms in this file once employment has ended and continued health insurance options are provided to the individual.

 There are two additional records that could be included in this file: Family and Medical Leave Act (FMLA) and pre-employment test results, such as drug tests or criminal background checks.
 You can also choose to have these documentations in separate files, but make sure to remain consistent with where you store these records.